vickoc911/org.kde.rain/README.md

 # org.kde.rain
 Live wallpaper that simulates falling rain

+How to install it:

+Download it from GitHub.

+Unzip it and rename the folder to org.kde.autum

+Copy the folder to .local/share/plasma/wallpapers/ in your home directory.

+That's it.

 ### ☕ Buy Me a Coffee!

 If this code helped you, your support allows me to continue maintenance.